berkayvuran/berkayvuran/README.md

 - Planned A/B test scenarios
 - Kept in touch with every stakeholder of the product regularly
 - Coordinated product strategy & release timelines & product quality with product and development teams

-- On emlakjet.com in 2022, increased number of B2C users from ~35M to ~45M (38%), B2B users from ~20K to ~30K (53%), page views from ~110M to 180M (62%), listings from ~1.1M to ~1.9M (67%)
+- On emlakjet.com in 2022, increased number of
+{
+B2C users from ~35M to ~45M (38%),
+B2B users from ~20K to ~30K (53%),
+page views from ~110M to 180M (62%),
+listings from ~1.1M to ~1.9M (67%).
+}

+- For B2B users, increased sum of
+{
-- For B2B users, increased sum of commission from ~1.5B ₺ to ~3.5B ₺ (237%) commission/realtor from ~12K ₺ to ~27K ₺ (128%), phone call from ~4M to 6M (54%) message from ~1.7M to ~3.4M (97%)
+commission from ~1.5B ₺ to ~3.5B ₺ (237%),
+commission/realtor from ~12K ₺ to ~27K ₺ (128%),
+phone call from ~4M to 6M (54%),
+message from ~1.7M to ~3.4M (97%).
+}

+- For our solutions, reached the total users of
+{
-- For our solutions, reached total user of Jetsat (iBuying) is 14K, Arsa Sihirbazı (an AI/ML powered module for instant land valuation) is 26K, Jetfırsatlar (opportunity real estates that are most suitable for investment) is 70K
+Jetsat (iBuying) is 14K,
+Arsa Sihirbazı (an AI/ML-powered module for instant land valuation) is 26K, Jetfırsatlar (opportunity real estate that is most suitable for investment) is 70K.
+}

+Emlakjet is part of iLab Ventures.
+Other iLab companies include:

+- Kariyer.net - Turkey’s prominent recruitment marketplace and solutions site
+- Arabam.com - Turkey's no1 vertical car marketplace
+- Sigortam.net - Turkey’s leading online and call center-based insurance sales platform
+- Hangikredi.com - Turkey’s service comparison site for credit
+- Cimri.com - Turkey’s prominent price and product comparison site
+- Neredekal.com - Turkey’s leading travel guide site
+- SteelOrbis.com and ChemOrbis.com - Global B2B marketplaces for steel and polymer industries

 ### Product Owner @Navlungo (01/2022 - 10/2022)
 - Led technical & non-technical analysis (with Asana & Coda)